M64GitHub/remembra/docs/overview.md

-This allows the system to present a seamless, limitless conversation history - from the most recent message to the very first, no matter how long (visual indicators distinct messages in the AI's context window from pure history messages.
+This allows the system to present a seamless, limitless conversation history - from the most recent message to the very first, no matter how long (visual indicators distinct messages in the AI's context window from pure history messages).

 ---